vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

-The last paper we discussed was [(D0780R2) "Allow pack expansion in lambda init-capture"](http://wg21.link/P0780) *(by Barry Rezvin)*, which addressed a huge annoyance I've had with lambda expressions since C++14.
+The last paper we discussed was [(D0780R2) "Allow pack expansion in lambda init-capture"](http://wg21.link/P0780) *(by Barry Revzin)*, which addressed a huge annoyance I've had with lambda expressions since C++14.
 We are going to finally be able to say:

 ```cpp
 template <typename...
 Ts>